ankit-d68/word-writing/README.md

-# Simple world tool
+# Simple word writing script
-This is just a simple word tool or just simple script
+This is just a simple word writing script or just like notpad

 Requirment:Python2 and os modules